ozairs/apigateway/istio/README-routing.md

 In this tutorial, you will learn how to apply Istio routing rules to dynamically control routing of microservices, either for business reasons or to provide new functionality via A/B testing.

+You must complete the [previous tutorial](../istio/README-security.md) before you run this tutorial.

-In this tutorial, you will apply Istio routing rules to perform dynamic routing for two use cases
+In this tutorial, you will apply Istio routing rules to perform dynamic routing for two use cases:
   1. Dynamic routing based on the subscribed API Plan
   2. Perform A/B Testing of Multiple API Microservices (Standard vs Beta)

 **Pre-requisites**
 * [Docker Desktop](https://www.docker.com/products/docker-desktop)
-* Clone the GitHub repository at [here](https://github.com/ozairs/datapower-container.git) or [Download the respository zip file](https://github.com/ozairs/datapower-container/archive/master.zip).
+* Clone the GitHub repository at [here](https://github.com/ozairs/apigateway.git) or [Download the respository zip file](https://github.com/ozairs/apigateway/archive/master.zip).
 * Following tools: [curl](https://curl.haxx.se), [jq](https://stedolan.github.io/jq/), either [repeat](https://www.google.com/search?q=zsh+repeat) or [watch](https://www.google.com/search?q=install+watch+command).

 1. In the previous tutorial, you deployed multiple instances of the fancave microservice.